Swati-Sharon/Blog-Generation/README.md

 # Blog Generation Application
-- LLaMA 2 for the model.
+- LLama 2 for the model.
 - LangChain for the language model handling.
 - Streamlit for the web interface.